eroncastro/readable/README.md

 ## Contributing

-This repository is maintained by Eron Castro, and was developed for the seconds assignment of Udacity React Nanodegree.
+This repository is maintained by Eron Castro, and was developed for the second assignment of Udacity React Nanodegree.
 Contributions will not likely be accepted.